 There are 10+ species of native amsonia that offer resilient beauty for United States gardens.
 Here are some species you may encounter:

-Eastern Bluestar, or Willow Amsonia
+Eastern Bluestar, Willow Amsonia, or Willowleaf Amsonia

 Amsonia tabernaemontana